 These days, both parents and kids can feel pressure to participate in a variety of activities.
-The goal of having a well-rounded college application that includes sports, academics, volunteering, and work often takes priority over free time and rest.
+The goal of having a well-rounded college application that includes sports, academics, volunteering and work often takes priority over free time and rest.

-Let your child choose
+Let your child choose their activities

 "It's important for parents to let kids have some say in what they are doing," says Alice Ann Holland, Ph.D., ABPP, a board certified clinical neuropsychologist and the Research Director of the Neuropsychology Service at Children's Health℠.
 "Don't force your child to stay involved in activities that they've given a fair shot, but clearly don't enjoy.
 Even if your child used to enjoy a particular activity, if they've lost interest or have started to feel more frustration than joy, don't force them to stick with it.
 Talk with your child about what is important to them."

 Dr. Holland says you can ask your child which activities they want to participate in each year, so they can choose the ones they find fun.
 If your child enjoys their activities, they will foster relaxation and reduce stress, which is the ultimate goal of extracurricular activities.

 Sometimes parents get overexcited if their child shows talent in an activity.
 Parents may start to believe that this talent is going to be the key to paying for college or having a successful career.
 Dr. Holland advises parents to keep in mind that most children do not receive talent-based scholarships and even fewer will become professional athletes or musicians.

 "It's important not to burden children with expectations," says Dr. Holland.
 "If they are playing sports or an instrument and are good at it – great.
 But don't set that expectation that they have to work to achieve incredible things.
 The added pressure and burden can take away the relaxation and stress reduction."

 Everyone, including kids, needs time to relax and recharge.
 When looking at your child's schedule, be sure they have time to have fun and be themselves every day.